 Two assured sources of water in normal/wet years exist to service the City and the CSP.
 They are the City's American River supply, and recycled water for landscape irrigation.
 The City's American River surface water supply contracts total 66,000 AFY and includes supply from USBR, PCWA, and SJWD.
 These contracts are described in detail in the background portion of this section (see Table 4.12-1) and in the Water Supply Assessment included as Appendix H-2.
 In normal/wet years pursuant to the City's Water Forum Agreement, the City can access 58,900 AFY if its American River supply.
-In driest (critically dry) years (pursuant to the City's WFA), by contrast, the City's American River supplies can be reduced to 39,800 AFY (see Impact 4.12.1-2).
-As documented in the Recycled Water Section 4.12.2, a total of 4,365 AFY of recycled water is available to offset total water demands at buildout.
-This includes 4,239 AFY within the existing City General Plan area and 126 AFY of recycled water usage within the CSP area.
-The use of recycled water as an assured water supply source reduces total water supply needs for the build out of the City and the Project to 58,384 AFY (62,749 AFY - 4,365 AFY RW supply).
+In driest (critically dry) years (pursuant to the City's WFA), by contrast, the City's American River supplies may be reduced to 39,800 AFY (see Impact 4.12.1-2).
+As documented in the Recycled Water Section 4.12.2, a total of 4,510 AFY of recycled water is available to offset total water demands at buildout.
+This includes 4,388 AFY within the existing City General Plan area and 122 AFY of recycled water usage within the CSP area.
+The use of recycled water as an assured water supply source reduces total water supply needs for the build out of the City and the Project to 58,099 AFY (62,609 AFY - 4,510 AFY RW supply).
 Figure 4.12.1-2 depicts the City's water supply strategy in normal / wet years.
+In normal/wet years, the City's American River supply of 58,900 AFY is sufficient.
+When compared to the total projected potable water demand of 58,099 AFY, there is a surplus of 801 AFY of water at buildout.
+Current supplies, then, are reasonably certain to be sufficient to serve not only the Project but buildout under the City's general plan in wet years.
+Therefore, this is considered a less than significant impact.